behdanisohrab/MOA/searx/infopage/en/about.md

-# About SearXNG
+# About Moa

-SearXNG is a [metasearch engine], aggregating the results of other
+Moa is a [metasearch engine] based on SearXNG that aggregates other results
-{{link('search engines', 'preferences')}} while not storing information about its users.
+{{link('search engines', 'preferences')}} While information about users is not saved

-The SearXNG project is driven by an open community, come join us on Matrix if you have questions or just want to chat about SearXNG at [#searxng:matrix.org]
+The Moa project is driven by an open community.
+  If you join us at Matrix
+Have questions or just want to chat about SearXNG at [#searxng:matrix.org].

-Make SearXNG better.
+Make Moa better.

-- You can improve SearXNG translations at [Weblate], or...
+- You can improve SearXNG translations on [Weblate], or...
-- Track development, send contributions, and report issues at [SearXNG sources].
+- Track development, post contributions, and report issues at [SearXNG Resources].
-- To get further information, visit SearXNG's project documentation at [SearXNG docs].
+- For more information, see the SearXNG project documentation at [SearXNG documents].

 ## Why use it?

-- SearXNG may not offer you as personalized results as Google, but it doesn't generate a profile about you.
+- Moa may not give you as personalized results as Google, but it doesn't Create a profile about you
-- SearXNG doesn't care about what you search for, never shares anything with a third-party, and it can't be used to compromise you.
+- SearXNG doesn't care what you search, it never shares anything with a third party, and cannot be used to compromise you.
-- SearXNG is free software, the code is 100% open, and everyone is welcome to make it better.
+- Moa is free software, 100% open source and everyone is welcome make it better.

-If you do care about privacy, want to be a conscious user, or otherwise believe in digital freedom, make SearXNG your default search engine or run it on your own server!
+If you care about privacy, you want to be an informed user, or believe it otherwise In Digital Freedom, make MOA your default search engine or run it on your own Your server!

 ## How do I set it as the default search engine?

-SearXNG supports [OpenSearch].
-For more information on changing your default search engine, see your browser's documentation:
+MOA supports [OpenSearch].
+For more information about changing your defaults Search engine, see your browser documentation:

 - [Firefox]
-- [Microsoft Edge] - Behind the link, you will also find some useful instructions for Chrome and Safari.
+- [Microsoft Edge] - Behind the link you will also find helpful instructions For Chrome and Safari
-- [Chromium]-based browsers only add websites that the user navigates to without a path.
+- [Chromium] based browsers only add websites that the user navigates without one path.

-When adding a search engine, there must be no duplicates with the same name.
-If you encounter a problem where you cannot add the search engine, you can either:
+When adding a search engine, there should not be duplicates of the same name.
+If You encounter the problem that you cannot add a search engine, you can do one of the following:

-- remove the duplicate (default name: SearXNG) or
+- Remove duplicates (default name: SearXNG) or
-- contact the owner to give the instance a different name than the default.
+- Contact the owner to give the instance a different name than the default.

-## How does it work?
+## how it works?

-SearXNG is a fork from the well-known [searx] [metasearch engine] which was inspired by the [Seeks project].
-It provides basic privacy by mixing your queries with searches on other platforms without storing search data.
-SearXNG can be added to your browser's search bar; moreover, it can be set as the default search engine.
+MOA is a fork of SearXNG and it is also based on the famous [searx] [metasearch engine] that was Inspired by [Project Seeks].
+It provides basic privacy by blending you in Search queries on other operating systems without saving search data.
+Moa It can be added to your browser's search bar.
+In addition, it can be set as Default search engine

-The {{link('stats page', 'stats')}} contains some useful anonymous usage statistics about the engines used.
+{{link('stats page', 'stats')}} contains some useful anonymous applications Statistics of engines used

-## How can I make it my own?
+## How can I make it mine?

-SearXNG appreciates your concern regarding logs, so take the code from the [SearXNG sources] and run it yourself!
+Moa appreciates your concern about reports, so get the code from it [SearXNG Resources] and run it yourself!

-Add your instance to this [list of public instances]({{get_setting('brand.public_instances')}}) to help other people reclaim their privacy and make the internet freer.
-The more decentralized the internet is, the more freedom we have!
+Add your sample to this [public list instances]({{get_setting('brand.public_instances')}}) to help other people Protecting their privacy and making the internet freer.
+The more decentralized it is It's the Internet, our freedom is greater!

 [SearXNG sources]: {{GIT_URL}}